 For 20 years, ITV’s “I’m a Celebrity, Get Me Out of Here” has been a staple of the UK pre-Christmas entertainment schedules.
 A group of celebrities are isolated from society, originally in the Australian jungle, but in 2020 in a Welsh castle.
 They participate in trials and are eventually voted out one by one by the public until there is a winner.
 The whole thing is televised, and viewers delight in their discomfort, watch them participate in gruelling trials, and enjoy the stories they tell as they try to cope with the boredom

-However, there is also another story being told – particularly with the 2020 cast – and it is one that is relevant to anyone working with agile teams or seeking to improve their team’s performance.
+However, another story is also being told – particularly with the 2020 cast – and it is relevant to anyone working with agile teams or seeking to improve their team’s performance.
 It is a case study in creating self-organising teams with flat hierarchies and clear goals that quickly succeed – and then how to break those teams.

 Forming the team

 When the show begins, although their activities are controlled by the producers, the campmates have a lot of autonomy over how they behave.
-There are camp tasks that must be completed – things like collecting fuel, cooking meals, cleaning up, etc – but how they do that, and who does it, is up to them.
+Camp tasks must be completed – collecting fuel, cooking meals, cleaning up, etc. – but how they do that and who does it is up to them.

 They are behaving as an ideal team.
-Bound together by common goals (keep the camp going and win better food and treats), they self organise with the autonomy they have; accept and work within the constraints they have; and work together to create a supportive and safe environment that helps them succeed.
+Bound together by common goals (keep the camp going and win better food and treats), they self-organise with their autonomy, accept and work within their constraints, and work together to create a supportive and safe environment that helps them succeed.

 Theory Y Teams

-This behaviour feels a lot like the Theory Y team described by social psychologist Douglas McGregor in his influential 1960 book: “The Human Side of Enterprise”.
-He describes two approaches to managing teams, based on differing assumptions of the team members.
-Theory Y brings better performance, and assumes that:
+This behaviour feels like the Theory Y team described by social psychologist Douglas McGregor in his influential 1960 book: “The Human Side of Enterprise”.
+He describes two approaches to managing teams based on differing assumptions of the team members.
+Theory Y brings better performance and assumes that: